History of Abkhazia: Ottoman rule

+The spread of Islam in Abkhazia was first evidenced by the Ottoman traveler Evliya Çelebi in 1641.
+The Christianity was on the wane in the region.
+However, the Islamisation was more evident in the higher levels of society rather than the general population.
+In his book, Çelebi also wrote that the principal tribe of Abkhazian principality, Chách, spoke Mingrelian language, a subset of Kartvelian (Georgian) languages.

 Towards the end of the 17th century, the principality of Abkhazia broke up into several fiefdoms, depriving many areas of any centralized authority.
 The region became a theatre of widespread slave trade and piracy.
 According to some Georgian scholars (such as Pavle Ingorokva), it was when a number of the Adyghe clansmen migrated from the North Caucasus mountains and blended with the local ethnic elements, significantly changing the region's demographic situation.
 In the mid-18th century, the Abkhazians revolted against the Ottoman rule and took hold of Suhum-Kale, but soon the Turks regained the control of the fortress and granted it to a loyal prince of the Shervashidze family.